jmicko/coinbot/docs/DATABASE_AND_CACHE.md

 - `userStorage.js`: per-user runtime status, funds, cancel sets, order check queues, loop status, export/simulation state, and websocket status.
 - `messenger.js`: per-user browser websocket fan-out plus in-memory message/error windows.
 - `coinbaseClients.js`: per-user Coinbase client registry and API credential hydration.
+- `productCatalog.js`: per-user Coinbase product metadata and precomputed increment/rounding helpers, keyed by user ID and product ID.

-This state is process-local and is rebuilt on server start from database users/settings/API rows.
-It is not treated as the database caching strategy.
+This state is process-local.
+User/settings/API state is rebuilt from PostgreSQL during startup; the product catalog is loaded from Coinbase when maintenance and credentials allow it.
+It is not treated as durable database state.

 `userStorage.js` stores user runtime state internally in a `Map` and exposes explicit module methods such as `getUser()`, `getAvailableFunds()`, `queueOrdersToCheck()`, and `updateStatus()`.
 Route and robot code should use those methods rather than direct keyed property access.